Azure-Samples/assistant-data-openai-python-promptflow/README.md

   Currently, access to this service is granted only by application.
 You can apply for access to Azure OpenAI by completing the form at [aka.ms/oai/access](https://aka.ms/oai/access).
 - Python 3.10 or 3.11 versions

 Note: This azd template uses `gpt-35-turbo` (1106) or `gpt-4` (1106) for assistants which may not be available in all Azure regions.
-Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.
+Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a location during deployment accordingly.

 ### Installation